 Wearing a mask can help prevent the spread of Covid-19.
 All faculty, staff, students, and visitors will be required to wear an appropriate face covering while inside campus facilities and buildings, where keeping 6 feet of social distance between yourself and others may not always be possible.
 We will provide every member of Georgia Tech’s campus community with reusable cloth face coverings.

 Facilities and Classrooms

 We have spent the past several months enhancing cleaning and disinfection on campus.
 We have retrained staff and adopted new cleaning methods.
 Here are some (but not all) of the new precautions we will be using in the fall:

-- Facilities Management has upgraded air filters and ensured systems are operating optimally.
+- Facilities Management has upgraded air filters to MERV-13 filters where possible, and ensured all systems are operating optimally.

 - Expanded disinfecting fogging operations, using EPA N-List disinfectant, Annihilare.

 - Augmenting current cleaning protocols to focus on disinfecting touch points.

 - All classrooms are cleaned by Building Services staff and fogged daily.